OpenDSU/docssite/pages/concepts/DSU Introduction (RFC-001).md

   <li>OpenDSU provides a concept called KeySSI that improves secret management and secret data sharing (each DSU has something that resembles a recovery key, but from this key, you could derive a read-only access key in a decentralized environment).</li>
 </ol>

-<p align="justify">OpenDSU is intended to be used in enterprise blockchain solutions, so the aim is performance and strict data control/ownership.
+OpenDSU is intended to be used in enterprise blockchain solutions, so the aim is performance and strict data control/ownership.
 OpenDSU could easily use IPFS as the actual storage, but in the performance tests from previous years, the results could have been better.
 In cases where decentralization requires data replication in a P2P network, the IPFS brick storage strategy for OpenDSU could be a viable solution.
 For now, the use cases where we use OpenDSU use cloud-based storage strictly controlled by different companies.
-In a way, this is also a form of decentralization: the blockchain anchoring unifies the anchoring of the DSU (to provide data integrity in a digital ecosystem like an entire industry), but the actual data belong to separate companies.</p>
+In a way, this is also a form of decentralization: the blockchain anchoring unifies the anchoring of the DSU (to provide data integrity in a digital ecosystem like an entire industry), but the actual data belong to separate companies.

-OpenDSU is an iteration of the IPFS intuition, providing new tools for programmers and architects.
+OpenDSU is an iteration of the IPFS intuition, providing new tools for programmers and architects. </p>

 Contributors